The Benefits and Disadvantages of Napping for Your Well-being

 6 min read

-In a world as busy and on-the-go as the 21st century, taking a nap can be the difference between a successful day and one that falls short.
+In a busy 21st century world, taking a nap in the day can be the difference between a productive day or one that falls short.
 Whether it’s a 20-minute power nap before a night shift or an afternoon nap before the grandkids arrive, a nap can often feel as rejuvenating as an eight-hour sleep.
-That’s not to say you should choose to nap and make no effort to achieve a good sleep schedule, rather that when life throws up a curveball, a short nap can be the golden ticket.
-In this article, we’ll look at the benefits of napping, the different types of naps, and whether there’s any negative impact from taking a siesta.
+In this article, we’ll look at the pros and cons of napping, plus the different types of naps.

 We think it’s safe to say most people love an afternoon nap when they get the chance.
-However, there’s a range of benefits of napping that you may not have known about.
+However, there’s a range of benefits of napping that you may not have known about that can greatly influence your well-being.
 Check out our list below:

-By triggering changes in the brain which strengthen the connections between brain cells, sleep is known to help cement events and new learnings in our memory.
-If you struggle to fit in enough hours at night, it may be wise to consider making a daily nap a part of your routine.
+By triggering changes in the brain that strengthen the connections between brain cells, sleep is known to help cement events and new learnings in our memory.
+If you struggle to fit in enough hours at night, it may be wise to consider making a daily power nap.
 When learning new theories or skills, our brains go through three distinct phases: acquisition, consolidation, and recall.

 Similar to improved memory, a major benefit of taking a nap is the improved mental alertness you are granted.
 By strengthening synapses and improving the function of your nervous system, incorporating power naps into your routine can help speed up your response time.